A Microscope into the Dark Matter of Interpretability

 Introduction

-Other work has explored how different layers of the LLM contribute to different functions (for example, the feedforward layers store facts that the LLM knows ).
-However, the scope of this work is limited to considering the residual stream of a LLM.
-In the future, we hope to extend this model to all other layers of the LLM, as has been done with SAEs .
+Other work has explored how different layers of the LLM contribute to different functions (for example, the feedforward layers store facts and āknowledgeā ).
+However, the scope of this work is limited to considering the residual stream after the middle layer of an LLM (most of the work only considers the Gemma 2 2B LLM).
+We hope to extend RQAE to all other layers and other LLMs, as e.g. Gemmascope has done with SAEs, in future work.

 World Models

-We observe what happens, and we reason about what happens with a much, much smaller set of ālatentā features.
+We observe what happens, and we reason about what happens with a much smaller set of ālatentā features.

 For example, if we see someone drop a glass bottle, then we expect the bottle to shatter when it hits the ground.
 This is not because we have observed exactly that person dropping exactly that bottle before.
 Itās because we have learned a very small set of latent features about physics, which we can use to model the bottle breaking.